Indi Hartwell: NXT (2019–2023)

 In 2022, Hartwell and Pirotta started a feud with Toxic Attraction which resulted in a match for women's tag team titles at Vengeance Day where they were unsuccessful in winning the match.
 They then entered Women's Dusty Rhodes Tag Team Classic; losing in the first round against the team of Dakota Kai and Wendy Choo.
 On 6 December episode of NXT, Hartwell defeated Fallon Henley and Wendy Choo in a triple threat match, earning a spot in the women's Iron Survivor Challenge at NXT Deadline.
 Four days later, at the event, Hartwell garnered a point over eventual winner Roxanne Perez.

 In January 2023, Hartwell entered her first Royal Rumble match at the titular event, entering at number 26 and lasted for more than four minutes before being eliminated by Sonya Deville.
 On 21 March episode of NXT, Hartwell lost to Tiffany Stratton in a qualifying match for the NXT Women's Championship.
 However, the following week on NXT, Hartwell qualified for the match by defeating Ivy Nile and Sol Ruca in a Last Chance match.
 At Stand & Deliver, on 1 April, Hartwell won the NXT Women's Championship in a six-woman ladder match.
 At Spring Breakin' on 25 April, Hartwell retained the title against Stratton and Roxanne Perez in a triple threat match.
 Hartwell was injured during the match.

+Main roster (2023–2024)

 As part of the 2023 WWE Draft, Hartwell was drafted to the Raw brand.
 As a result, on 2 May episode of NXT, Hartwell relinquished the NXT Women's Championship; this ended her reign at only 31 days, making it the shortest in the title's history.
 Hartwell made her first Raw appearance during a backstage segment with Gargano, LeRae, and Lumis on 8 May episode.
 On 3 July episode of Raw, Hartwell made her in-ring debut, teaming with LeRae, lost to Sonya Deville and Chelsea Green.

 In February 2024, Hartwell and LeRae challenged the WWE Women's Tag Team Champions The Kabuki Warriors for the titles At Elimination Chamber: Perth in a losing effort.
 During the 2024 WWE Draft, Hartwell and LeRae were assigned to SmackDown brand.
 At King and Queen of the Ring, Hartwell and LeRae lost another title match against the new tag team champions Bianca Belair and Jade Cargill.
 On 1 November, Hartwell was released from WWE.
 Her last match for the company was a tag team match with LeRae in a losing effort against Bayley and Naomi on SmackDown taped on 25 October and aired on the day of her release.